Plan Your Class Schedule

 - Get a printout of the curriculum sheet for your major for the appropriate catalog year.
 If you are not sure what catalog year you are on, consult DegreeWorks.
 You can print your own curriculum sheet or pick up one from the CCSE Academic Advising Office.
 The human brain processes information on paper an on screen differently, and we recommend you have a physical printout.

 - Start planning – the curriculum sheet shows you the prerequisites for each class.
 You can see them in DegreeWorks as well, by clicking on any class listed as an outstanding requirement.
 Before you can register for a class, you need to have completed or to be currently enrolled and expecting to complete its prerequisite.
 Some classes have co-requisites – those you can take concurrently or need to have taken them previously.
-A good plan will look similar to the sample one you can find at http://academicmaps.kennesaw.edu/ .
+A good plan usually will mix major classes with general education classes each semester.
 It will mix major classes with general education classes.

 - Consider planning at least two semesters ahead.
 It is best to plan all the way to graduation – your plan will most likely change along the way, but you won't find yourself stuck with no classes to take, I.e. missing important prerequisites.
 You may use this planning template.